Before upgrading, if you put your project under source control, you can easily revert changes later if you want. See Add a Project to Source Control.

 If a library block is not used in any project model, then the check Run checks

-that require Update Diagram on library blocks is marked as needing attention, with
+that require Update Diagram on library blocks is marked as needing attention,

-pane you see the message
+details pane you see the message

-Unable to upgrade blocks unused by a model.
+Unable to upgrade blocks unused by a

 To upgrade unused library blocks, use the blocks in a model and then upgrade.

 If you want to upgrade library blocks that use forwarding tables, disable the library link and save the model before upgrading, upgrade and then restore the link.

 The upgrade of library blocks depends on the model context.
 The same library block might be used in multiple models.
 Linked library blocks inherit attributes from the surrounding models, such as data types and sample rate.
 The blocks' behavior can differ depending on the context where they are used, and this can lead to conflicting upgrades for Update Diagram checks.
 If models require a different upgrade of the same library block, you are prompted to view and resolve the upgrade conflict.